Fpengz/Fpengz/README.md

 # Hi, I'm Wang 👋

 🎓 Electrical & Electronic Engineering and Economics @ NTU
-🤖 Building systems at the intersection of **Machine Learning, AI Agents, Finance, and Applied Mathematics**
+🤖 Building systems at the intersection of **Machine Learning, AI Agents, and Finance**
 🧠 Interested in **optimization, intelligent systems, deep learning, and economics**

 ---